tinyobjloader/tinyobjloader/README.md

 ### Building tinyobjloader - Using vcpkg(not recommended though)

-Alghouth it is not a recommended way, you can download and install tinyobjloader using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+Although it is not a recommended way, you can download and install tinyobjloader using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

     git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg